nathanbuchar/hapi-glee/README.md

 ##### options

-* `errorRoutId` - `string` - **Required** The `id` of the route which you would like to handle requested routes that are "out of scope".
+* `errorRoute` - `object|string` - **Required** This may be either a direct reference to the error route itself, or the `id` of the error route which you would like to handle requested routes that are "out of scope".
 Follow the instructions below to set up your error route.

 * `environment` - `string` - **Optional** The environment with which to test our route scopes against.
 Default: `process.env.NODE_ENV`.